sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/installation.md

 - [ ] Flash Operating System [Ubuntu Server](https://ubuntu.com) via the [Raspberry Pi Imager](https://www.raspberrypi.com/software) onto an SD card.
     - [ ] Configure the Raspberry Pi through the Raspberry Pi Imager to enable SSH, set a hostname and configure WiFi.
 - [ ] Enable password-less SSH connections (from workstation, not the RasPi node)
-    - [ ] `ssh sebastian@talos-admin-pi.fritz.box`
+    - [ ] `ssh sebastian@admin-pi.fritz.box`
-    - [ ] `ssh-copy-id sebastian@talos-admin-pi.fritz.box`
+    - [ ] `ssh-copy-id sebastian@admin-pi.fritz.box`
 - [ ] Run the Ansible Playbook `raspi-talos.yml` to install all necessary tools and configurations.
 This playbook generates the Talos configuration files - on the management node as well as the for the Talos Kubernetes nodes.
 See playbook `components/ansible/playbooks/raspi-talos.yml` for more details.

 The Ansible Playbook `raspi-talos.yml` (among others) installs and starts Node Exporter as `systemd` service.
-The Node Exporter can be reached at <http://talos-admin-pi.fritz.box:9100>.
+The Node Exporter can be reached at <http://admin-pi.fritz.box:9100>.

 The Management Pi also runs all necessary tools like `kubectl` and `talosctl` to manage the Talos Kubernetes Cluster.

 ## Install Cluster with Control Plane and Worker Nodes

-The config files inside this repo are auto-generated and downloaded from the `talos-admin-pi`.
+The config files inside this repo are auto-generated and downloaded from the `admin-pi`.
 The `*-patch.yml` files however are manually created and are used to patch the Talos config files (meaning the are an input for generating the Talos config files).

 ### Setup SD Cards for Raspberry Pi Nodes